Release month | Update type | Description |

 When you are finished providing details for your destination connection, select Next.

-To successfully connect and export data to your Amazon S3 storage location, create an Identity and Access Management (IAM) user for Platform in Amazon S3 and assign permissions for the following actions:
+To successfully connect and export data to your Amazon S3 storage location, create an Identity and Access Management (IAM) user for Experience Platform in Amazon S3 and assign permissions for the following actions:

 s3:DeleteObject